Micha2536/M5StackCore2homee/README.md

 You must open the webapp and then open the developer mode and lokal storage. homeeID.accessToken = XXXXXXXXX

-webSocket.begin("homeeIP", 7681, "/connection?access_token=YOURTOKEN", "v2");

 The attributID and nodeID find under the https://terminal.pascalmattes.de/

-New config for the button
+New config for the button and state

 // conficuration Wlan